SureSwift Capital’s James DeGreef: Navigating Tech Leadership in Victoria

 What’s Next for James

 Professionally, James is looking forward to continuing the journey with SureSwift, utilizing his deep experience and continuing to learn from the network of exceptional operators running the SureSwift portfolio.
-Right now, he’s focused on Fund C, working with new and returning Investors, and preparing to dive into acquisitions and supporting incoming businesses.

 James DeGreef’s extensive experience has shaped him into a strong leader, and we’re fortunate to have him guiding SureSwift.
 We’re excited about the future and look forward to where we’ll go together next.